Dnyanesh-Bachhav/Prediction-API/readme.md

 # Prediction API

-Repository is backend of CoinStack Application, server one of the API's i.e. Prediction API
+Repository is backend of CoinStack Application, serve as one of the API's i.e. Prediction API

 ## Getting Started